A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 2 3 While the angel who was speaking to me was leaving, another angel came to meet him.

 Another angel, superior to the angel of 2:1, immediately arrives to correct any possible errors in communication.
+In addition the predictions contained in it, this prophecy provides a glimpse into the workings of the angelic realm.

 Chapter 2 4 He said to him: “Run, tell that young man, ‘Jerusalem will be like towns without walls because of the great number of people and animals in it.
 5 And I myself will be a wall of fire around it,’ declares the Lord, ‘and I will be its glory within.’

-The angel with the measuring line is sent back by the superior to correct any misapprehension on the part of Zechariah ("the young man"), because Zechariah may have gotten the impression that the New Israel ("Jerusalem") would be a land with fixed borders.
-During the Millennial Reign, Israel will be an unwalled, continually expanding land because of its teeming, surging population and its growing wealth ("animals") (cf. Obadiah 1:19-20).
+The angel with the measuring line is sent back by the superior to correct any misapprehension on the part of Zechariah ("the young man"), because Zechariah may have been under the impression that the New Israel ("Jerusalem") would be a land with fixed borders.
+During the Millennial Reign, Israel will be an unwalled, continually expanding land because of its teeming, surging population and its growing wealth ("animals") and power (cf. Obadiah 1:19-20).
 The New Israel will have no use for fortifications, because God Himself will protect it ("wall of fire") (see Isaiah 27:2,3, Zech.
 9:10) and God will be its glory (see Isaiah 4:5,6, 60:19,20).

-Subunit B2: The Four Craftsmen destroy the Horns: Flee from "Babylon" (2:6-8a)
+Subunit B2: Flee from "Babylon", because the Four Craftsmen will destroy the Horns (2:6-8a)

 Chapter 2 6 “Come!
 Come!
 Flee from the land of the north,” declares the Lord, “though I have scattered you to the four winds of heaven,” declares the Lord.